-I will admit, I didn’t go here when I first heard about it because of the name I was slightly confused if it was a real soup kitchen… yes we all have those moments.
-One day I just went for it, and it was worth it.
-They have a general menu on the board of what you can get usually like a curry with rice and a roll, your food is done a la high school cafeteria style.
+A Northern Quarter staple, each day there is a couple choices on the menu written on the board.
+Food is done a la high school cafeteria style.
 Get your tray, tell them what you want, pay at the register.
 They also usually have great craft beers on tap, and as a bonus, great DJs on the weekend and punk shows in the basement.

 This was one of my favorite places to go.
 I knew during the week I could come here, get a beer, and go upstairs to a comfy booth and have it to myself to work away on my laptop.
 They have the best craft beer choices in all of Manchester, believe me on this, I know.
 It isn’t cheap, but you will get quality.
 Also, be prepared for a lot of dudes and beards.

 They recently refurbished this place and well done!
 The original set up was a bit cramped three tables in a tiny place where you share with strangers.
 Now there are more tables and an upstairs, and they serve food.
 They carry their own Marble Arch Brewery beer and a few guest beers.
 Always a few awesome choices.
 They also have another pub in the green quarter which is more British pub style which is also a cool spot to check out.